AntibodyDesignBFN: High-Fidelity Fixed-Backbone Antibody Design via Discrete Bayesian Flow Networks: Methodology

 \subsection{Training Strategy}

-We utilized gradient accumulation (\texttt{accum\_steps=8}) to overcome memory limitations on consumer hardware (Mac mini M4), simulating a larger effective batch size.
-We employed FP16 mixed-precision training (via \texttt{torch.cuda.amp} or \texttt{torch.mps}) and a linear warmup strategy for the first 1,000 steps followed by a constant learning rate of $1e-4$.
+We utilized gradient accumulation (\texttt{accum\_steps=8}) to overcome limits and simulate a larger effective batch size, leveraging an \textbf{Apple M3 Studio with 256GB unified memory} for high-throughput training.
+We employed FP16 mixed-precision training (via \texttt{torch.cuda.amp} or \texttt{torch.mps}) and a linear warmup strategy for the first 1,000 steps followed by a constant learning rate of $1e-4$. \textbf{Remarkably, the model is highly efficient: we verified that both training and fast inference can be successfully performed on consumer-grade hardware, such as a Mac mini M4 (16GB), demonstrating broad accessibility.}

+Furthermore, we prioritized \textbf{data quality over quantity} during training set construction.
+Inspired by recent advances in antibody-specific modeling \cite{abmpnn, antibmpnn}, we rigorously filtered the SAbDab dataset to exclude low-resolution structures and entries with missing residues in CDR regions, ensuring the model learns from high-fidelity geometric signals.